kltang96/CSIT337-DrinksOnUs.lol/README.md

 DATABASE:

--Run database.sql to create database.
+-Run group_project337.sql to create database.

--OR copy and paste the 'group_project337' folder into your '[server]\mysql\data' folder.
+-make sure you alread have an EMPTY database called "group_project337"

 WEBSITE:

--past the 'html' folder into your '[server]\htdocs' folder.
+-go to the "customers" folder on XAMPP to start using the website.